 6. Too Many Party People

-Another big complaint of localsOpens in a new tab. in the area is that there are too many people who like to party all night.
+Another big complaint of locals in the area is that there are too many people who like to party all night.
 They mentioned that it can be lonely if a person isn’t into partying or is a little bit older and not into the same kind of things as other people in the area.

 Besides there being over 100 marinas with boats to rent, there are also seemingly hundreds of bars, nightclubs, and other areas that attract people who want to party.
 They have a wide array of bar types as well.
-One that is popular is the Glitch barOpens in a new tab., which has 100 house-crafted beers and an arcade where people can play games for hours on end.
+One that is popular is the Glitch bar, which has 100 house-crafted beers and an arcade where people can play games for hours on end.
 With so many tourists and different spots to celebrate and party, it is unsurprising that there are so many complaints about noise.

 7. No Countryside